indierex/RAGWithLlamaindex/LinkedinProfiler/README.md

 # LinkedIn Profiler Bot

-An AI-powered tool that generates personalized icebreakers and conversation starters based on LinkedIn profiles.
+An AI-powered tool that generates personalized profiler and conversation starters based on LinkedIn profiles.
 This project uses IBM watsonx.ai and LlamaIndex to create a tool that helps make introductions more personal and engaging.

 ## Project Overview

-Imagine you're heading to a big networking event, surrounded by potential employers and industry leaders.
-You want to make a great first impression, but you're struggling to come up with more than the usual, "What do you do?"

-This AI icebreaker bot does the research for you.
+This AI Profiler bot does the research for you.
 You input a name, and within seconds, the bot searches LinkedIn, generating personalized icebreakers based on someone's career highlights, interests, and even fun facts.

 ## Features